 11 The amendment in the Criminal Procedure and Appeals (Consequential and Other Provisions) Act 2004 s.
 78 to amend s.
 23 is not included because the section it sought to amend had been amended by the Acts Amendment (Court of Appeal) Act 2004 s.
 37 before the amendment purported to come into operation.

-12 On the date as at which this reprint was prepared, the Prisons Amendment Act 2003 s.
+12 On the date as at which this compilation was prepared, the Prisons Amendment Act 2003 s.
 5, 6 and 8 had not come into operation.
 They read as follows:

 “